 This handy little orange pocket WiFi, the Skyroam Solis, can help digital nomads stay connected even in the weirdest of places.
 It connects to any nearby data signal or internet connection and lets you use portable WiFi in over 130 countries around the globe.

 You can pay per GB as you go or buy day passes with unlimited use, and you can connect up to 10 devices so your computer, tablet and phone are all good to go.
 And as a bonus, the Skyroam Solis doubles as a power bank too, perfect for digital nomad life.

-Tapping away on a laptop touchpad for hours every day can cause strain in your hands, so consider travelling with a cheap wireless mouse just to make things a bit more comfortable.
+Tapping away on a laptop keyboard and touchpad for hours every day can cause strain in your hands, so consider travelling with a wireless mouse and keyboard just to make things a bit more comfortable.

 Whether you prefer hostel dorms, funky cafés or co-working spaces, every digital nomad needs a pair of noise-cancelling wireless headphones to minimise distractions.

-These Sony WH1000XM3 (really rolls off the tongue, I know) wireless headphones have almost 10,000 reviews and an average rating of 4.6 out of 5 stars.
+These Sony WH1000XM4 (really rolls off the tongue, I know) wireless headphones have almost 10,000 reviews and an average rating of 4.6 out of 5 stars.
 I can vouch for them too!

 This is another one for the top of the packing list, because if you leave without it, you’ll regret it immediately.